-- All students will be assigned a district-owned device (Chromebook) for use in the school building, eliminating the need for cleaning between use by different students. - Students will have the option to take the device home for athome use. - Deployment of district-provided hotspots will continue to ensure adequate internet access for all families. - Additional devices will be accessible for in-building use for students with broken devices or devices left at home. - Shared school devices will be cleaned and sanitized between each use.
+22. TECHNOLOGI ОН/ A/ODE Requirements Hybrid/Onsite Plan \boxtimes Update procedures for district-owned or school-owned devices to All students will be assigned a district-owned device (Chromebook) match cleaning requirements (see section 2d of the Ready Schools, for use in the school building, eliminating the need for cleaning Safe Learners guidance). between use by different students. \boxtimes Procedures for return, inventory, updating, and redistributing Students will have the option to take the device home for at- district-owned devices must meet physical distancing home use. requirements.
+Deployment of district-provided hotspots will continue to ensure adequate internet access for all families.
+Additional devices will be accessible for in-building use for students with broken devices or devices left at home.
+Shared school devices will be cleaned and sanitized between each use.
 Handout and return of devices will meet all physical distancing requirements.

 2d.
-SCHOOL SPECIFIC FUNCTIONS/FACILITY FEATURES

-- Handwashing: All people on campus should be advised and encouraged to wash their hands frequently. - Equipment: Develop and use sanitizing protocols for all equipment used by more than one individual or purchase equipment for individual use. - Events: Cancel, modify, or postpone field trips, assemblies, athletic events, practices, special performances, school-wide parent meetings and other large gatherings to meet requirements for physical distancing. - Transitions/Hallways: Limit transitions to the extent possible.
-Create hallway procedures to promote physical distancing and minimize gatherings. - ☑ Personal Property: Establish policies for personal property being brought to school (e.g., refillable water bottles, school supplies, headphones/earbuds, cell phones, books, instruments, etc.).
-If personal items are brought to school, they must be labeled prior to entering school and use should be limited to the item owner.
+SCHOOL SPECIFIC FUNCTIONS/FACILITY FEATURES OHA/ ODE Requirements Hybrid/Onsite Plan Handwashing: All people on campus should be advised and encouraged to wash their hands frequently.
+Hand Washing: All students will have access to hand washing prior to breakfast and lunch.
+Frequent opportunities for hand washing ⊠ E ι Equipment: Develop and use sanitizing protocols for all equipment used by more than one individual or purchase equipment for individual use. will be provided throughout the school day.
+Hand washing will be supplemented with the use of hand sanitizer.
+Equipment: Equipment includes materials such as school supplies e r Events: Cancel, modify, or postpone field trips, assemblies, athletic events, practices, special performances, school-wide parent meetings and other large gatherings to meet requirements for physical distancing. (scissors, glue sticks), PE and recess equipment, Science Lab supplies. o Sharing of supplies will be restricted whenever possible.
+(Transitions/Hallways: Limit transitions to the extent possible.
+Create hallway procedures to promote physical distancing and minimize gatherings. o All shared equipment will be cleaned between users.
+Safety Drills: Safety drills at the start of the school year will be scheduled for both cohorts of students to participate: k H F Personal Property : Establish policies for personal property being brought to school (e.g., refillable water bottles, school supplies, headphones/earbuds, cell phones, books, instruments, etc.).
+If personal items are brought to school, they must be labeled prior to entering school and use should be limited to the item owner. o September evacuation drill o Lockdown drill o Earthquake drill Remaining drills will alternate monthly between cohorts.
+Staff and students will follow distance requirements during exit of